ricezhang11/CS5200-Project3/README.md

 In terms of project implementation, the work is splitted as below:

 @Bugu Wu implemented:
-1. CRUD operations of Rental Branch
+1. Implement latest edited branch functionality, which utilize CRUD operations with Redis Sorted Set.
-2. Implement latest edited branch
+2. Modified CRUD operations of Rental Branch to interact with Redis and supprt latest edited branch functionality.

 @April Zhang implemented:
 1. Wrote the script that import data from MongoDB to Redis in appropriate data structures
 2. CRUD operations of Car